 Auckland based terminals located at Wynyard Wharf, Half Moon Bay, Pine Harbour and Pier 3.
 Island side terminals can be found at Kennedy Point, Waiheke; Tryphena and Port Fitzroy, Great Barrier Island; and Rakino Island.
 If you need directions, please check out the full details for each terminal here.

-How long does it take to get to Waiheke and Great Barrier Island?
+How long does does the ferry take to get to Waiheke?

 Sailings vary depending on which journey you’re taking and which ferry you are on.
-Check out the timetables pages to see both departure and arrival times as they can vary between 45 and 80 minutes for Waiheke and up to 5 hours for Great Barrier Island.
+Check out the timetables pages to see both departure and arrival times as they can vary between 45 and 80 minutes for Waiheke.
 If you’re unsure, give us a call, or ask when you’re at the terminal.

 What facilities are available on the ferries?